|

 anger, to be hidden in the dark corners of the

 unconscious, shrouded in victimization.
-Therefore, even as adults, there will
+Therefore, there can always be a resentful

-always be a child-like part of us who seeks some recognition of our pain and some
+part of us that seeks some recognition of our pain and some compensation for any

 In